ampproject/amphtml/extensions/amp-iframe/amp-iframe.md

 -   By default, an `amp-iframe` is sandboxed (see [details](#sandbox)).
 -   An `amp-iframe` must only request resources via HTTPS, from a data-URI, or via the `srcdoc` attribute.
--   An `amp-iframe` must not be in the same origin as the container unless they do not allow `allow-same-origin` in the `sandbox` attribute.
-See the ["Iframe origin policy"](../../spec/amp-iframe-origin-policy.md) doc for further details on allowed origins for iframes.
+-  To allow an `amp-iframe` from the same origin as the container, you must include `allow-same-origin` in the `sandbox` attribute.
+See the
+    ["Iframe origin policy"](../../spec/amp-iframe-origin-policy.md)
+    doc for further details on allowed origins for iframes.